 From A Wiki of Ice and Fire

-A kingsmoot is a traditional ceremony held by the inhabitants of the Iron Islands where all longship captains choose their new Iron King by casting votes.
-The kingsmoot is traditionally held on Nagga's Hill on Old Wyk.
-According to the book History of the Ironborn, there has not been a kingsmoot in four thousand years.
+The kingsmoot was a traditional ceremony held by inhabitants of the Iron Islands in which kings were chosen by longship captains.
+The kingsmoots which chose the High King of the Iron Islands were held on Nagga's Hill on Old Wyk.
+According to Archmaester Haereg's History of the Ironborn, there has not been a kingsmoot in four thousand years.
 According to Questions, it has been two thousand years.

-Once a candidate puts himself forth, he is bound to the kingsmoot decision.
+Once a candidate put himself forth, he was bound to the kingsmoot's decision.
 Only once in the history of the Iron Islands has a kingsmoot been declared unlawful.
-When one king died, the king's brother called a kingsmoot while Torgon the Latecomer, the deceased king's son, was off at sea raiding.
-The king's brother hoped he would be elected in the son's absence, but the kingsmoot raised up Urragon Goodbrother, whose first act was to put all the present kin of the old king to death.
+When King Urragon III Greyiron died, the king's family called a kingsmoot while Torgon Greyiron, the deceased king's eldest son, was off at sea raiding.
+The kingsmoot raised up Urrathon IV Goodbrother, whose first act was to put all the present kin of the old king to death.
+Torgon the Latecomer returned two years later and claimed the kingsmoot was unlawful since he, the previous king's son, was not present to put forth his candidacy as was his right.
+Since Urrathon was bloodthirsty and his cruelty made him many enemies, the priests and ironborn denounced him and raised Torgon to be the new king.

 A Feast for Crows